lquesada/ComfyUI-Inpaint-CropAndStitch/README.md

 "✂️  Inpaint Crop" crops the image around the masked area (optionally with a context area that marks all parts relevant to the context), taking care of pre-resizing the image if desired, extending it for outpainting, filling mask holes, growing or blurring the mask, cutting around a larger context area, and resizing the cropped area to a target resolution.

 The cropped image can be used in any standard workflow for sampling.
+It can even be rescaled up with any model (please keep the aspect ratio) and hiRes-fixed and it will be retrofit in the original image.

 Then, the "✂️  Inpaint Stitch" node stitches the inpainted image back into the original image without altering unmasked areas.